Lisa Simpson: Role in The Simpsons

-The Simpsons uses a floating timeline in which the characters do not have physical ages; as such, Lisa is always depicted as 9 years old.
+The Simpsons uses a floating timeline in which the characters do not physically age.
 The show itself is perpetually set in the year of broadcast (except for occasional flashbacks and flashforwards).
 In several episodes, events have been linked to specific time periods, although this timeline has been contradicted in subsequent episodes.
 Lisa's year of birth is given in "Lisa's First Word" (season 4, 1992) as 1984, during the Summer Olympics.
 The episode "That '90s Show" (season 19, 2008), however, contradicts much of the established backstory; for example, it presents Homer and Marge as being childless in the late 1990s.
+Despite this, Lisa is portrayed as being 8 years old.
 Lisa is a lover of music, with jazz as her favorite genre; she specifically singles out Miles Davis's 1957 album Birth of the Cool as her favorite album.
 She enjoys and excels at playing the saxophone and became friends with jazz musician Bleeding Gums Murphy, whom she regards as an idol.
 Murphy helps pull Lisa out of her depression in "Moaning Lisa" (season 1, 1990).
 She is later deeply saddened by Murphy's death in 'Round Springfield" (season 6, 1995).

-Lisa has had a few brief relationships with boys, including Ralph Wiggum in "I Love Lisa" (the fifteenth episode of season 4, 1993), Nelson Muntz in "Lisa's Date with Density" (season 8, 1996) and Colin in The Simpsons Movie (2007).
+Lisa has had a few brief relationships with boys, including Ralph Wiggum in "I Love Lisa" (season 4, 1993), Nelson Muntz in "Lisa's Date with Density" (season 8, 1996) and Colin in The Simpsons Movie (2007).
 Bart's best friend Milhouse Van Houten has a crush on her, but despite dropping unsubtle hints about his feelings, he has been unsuccessful in winning her affection.
 Her voice actor Yeardley Smith said Muntz would make a good match for Lisa.
 In 2019, Simpsons showrunner Al Jean said he saw Lisa as being "possibly polyamorous" in the future.
-In the 2011 Season 23 episode 9 episode Holidays of Future Passed Lisa is shown holding hands with an unnamed dark-haired woman in a photo, and then shown in a second photo where she is holding hands with two different women at once, suggesting polyamory; she later ends up with Milhouse.
+In the Season 23 episode "Holidays of Future Passed" Lisa is shown holding hands with an unnamed dark-haired woman in a photo, and then shown in a second photo where she is holding hands with two different women at once, suggesting polyamory; she later ends up with Milhouse.
 However, this episode is non-canon.